woelper/oculante/testing.md

 - [x] Show alpha bleed in info panel not working
 - [x] Show semi-transparent pixels in info panel not working
 - [ ] Show transparency grid does not work when enabled in settings
+- [ ] Draw frame around image does not work when enabled in settings (#752)
 - [ ] Caching does not seem to work any more, going back and forth between images takes a while, it should be instant
+- [ ] Info panel ignoring theme
+- [ ] Info panel dark theme colour is wrong (should be #191919)
+- [ ] Info panel scroll bar in wrong spot
+- [ ] Update position button in compare doesn't work
+- [ ] Modified and Original buttons in edit menu don't work
+- [ ] Measure is completely broken, only displays above ui panels (#748)
+- [ ] Perspective crop is completely broken, only displays above ui panels (#749, not sure if duplication still applies?
+Definitely test further)
+- [ ] Custom sliders are broken (#750)

 # Cleanup
 - [ ] Some functionality was added in the past due to the fact that Notan and egui were running in different parts of the loop and could not exchange data easily.
 For example the drawe() function and other draw code.
 This should be cleaned up.
+- [ ] egui now supports system theme, remove dark-light (#774)
+- [ ] Update to latest egui

 Things to improve not related to removing Notan
 - [ ] Painting should not be a mode but rather a normal operator